 Many other sight words can actually be sounded out rather than memorized if you recognize the letter pattern.
 For instance, “like” “little” and “long” all have sound combinations that are taught in 100 Easy Lessons.

-How we teach the bible
+How we teach the bible in kindergarten

 If you aren’t familiar with a “morning basket”, (which can be used at any time of the day), it’s basically a literal basket with a few books or activities you want to read to the whole family at once.